Asia

 Image: Lee DongWook

 It’s a late afternoon in May, springtime in Seoul, and the sun is buttering the vast courtyard in front of the king’s throne hall.
 Clusters of girls skitter about, giggling as they pose in their hanbok, the local name for traditional clothing.
-For women, that's hooped skirts and cropped, loose jackets tied with bows at the back.
+For women, that's hooped skirts and cropped, loose jackets tied with bows at the front.
 There are men in hanbok too: roomy pants, long, loose-fitting robes and black hats with wide brims and small crowns.

 It could be a scene from a few hundred years ago, except that almost everyone is pouting at a cellphone camera or cocking an ear to a tour guide, listening to the tales of Gyeongbokgung Palace.
 Completed in 1395, it's one of five palace complexes built under the Joseon Dynasty, the last and longest-lived imperial line, which ruled Korea for more than 500 years [1392 — 1910].
-Their history is cherished in these parts and credited with several cultural developments, particularly the creation of the Hangul writing system by King Sejong the Great, which made literacy accessible to the common person.
+Their history is much cherished in these parts and credited with several cultural developments, particularly the creation of the Hangul writing system by King Sejong the Great, which essentially made literacy accessible to the common person.
 A public square not far from here is dominated by a giant monument to the man.

 Gyeongbokgung Palace, meanwhile, is one of Seoul’s top attractions, visited by 3.38 million people in 2022.
 The wearing of traditional outfits isn't just a trend among locals.
-Rather than being denounced as “cultural appropriators”, foreigners who do it are seen as embracing a culture of which Koreans are proud.
+Rather than being denounced as “cultural appropriators”, foreigners who do it are seen as embracing a culture of which Koreans are extremely proud.
 Actually, it’s encouraged — wear hanbok to the palace and your entry is free.
 Seoul is peppered with rental shops, and you'll see folks dressed up, snapping selfies at any historical attraction — particularly here, and in the nearby Bukchon Hanok Village, an old residential neighbourhood famed for its labyrinthine streets and traditional houses with tiled roofs and oversized wooden doors.

 The statue of King Sejong the Great, inventor of the Korean alphabet, in Gwanghwamun Square, Seoul.